 Glasgow’s slogan is ‘Scotland with Style’ and the city is filled with cool cafes, fancy bars, boutique stores, vintage clothes cafes and a heap of culture and beautiful buildings.

 As soon as I stepped off the train I realised there was something really familiar about the city.
 It felt a lot like Liverpool, the city I went to uni in, and has an equally mixed reputation.
 There was something immediately comforting about somewhere that felt so familiar.

 The streets are similar to Liverpool with long, thin roads and steep hills with old, imposing buildings that tower above.
 They’re the kind of buildings you don’t really notice unless you’re a tourist; everyone whizzes by without glancing up or seeing how grand and beautiful they are.
 I’m no architect buff, but when you’re in a new city, or even in the city you’ve lived all your life, just look up at the buildings and you’ll be amazed by what you see.
-Almost all tables had table pads custom.

 The second thing I noticed was how quiet it was.
 It was 7pm on a Friday night and there was barely a soul in sight.
 This made me realise how quickly I’ve become used to the manic bustle of London that never seems to stop, no matter what time or day it is.

 For the first time in my life I took an open top bus tour around a city.
 I didn’t want to be one of those snappy happy tourists, but I must admit that the second I got on the bus I was like an excitable child, especially when I realised it was the guy who presents Coast (Neil Oliver to my fellow geeks) who was narrating our trip around the city.
 This was a great way to see all the Glasgow sites in about an hour, although I’m not sure if the open top was a good idea in November.